 Little Rock is the perfect blend of outdoorsy activities, food, and culture that will satisfy any group looking for a diverse vacation spot.
 With numerous urban parks filled with running/walking trails and bike paths, you don’t even have to venture outside the city to get active.
 (But if you do, nearby Pinnacle Mountain State Park offers great hiking and city views.)
 Then catch up on some culture and history for free with an Arkansas Civil Rights History Audio Tour, a trip to the Arkansas State Capitol, and a visit to The Little Rock Nine Monument.
 After, a stroll down the lively Riverfront Park will present you with plenty of choices to sample Little Rock’s dining scene.

-You can stay near all the action at the Hilton Garden Inn Little Rock Downtown for less than $100 a night.
+Where to Stay: You can stay near all the action at the Hilton Garden Inn Little Rock Downtown for as little as $130 a night.

 Albuquerque, New Mexico